 Choosing a Major

-Although Liberal Studies only offers two curriculums, there are many paths that branch from a Liberal Studies education.
-After two years of core courses, students can transition into one of nearly 100 majors across NYU.
-For example, students interested in economics can transfer to the College of Arts and Science or the Stern School of Business.
+Students in the Liberal Studies Core will transition to another major to complete their remaining two years.
+There are many paths that branch from a Liberal Studies Core education.
+After two years of core courses, students will transition into one of nearly 100 majors across NYU.
+For example, students interested in economics can transition to the College of Arts and Science.
 Do you want to pursue a career at the intersection of media, technology, culture, and global society?
-Then, check out the Media, Culture, and Communication major at the Steinhardt School of Culture, Education, and Human Development.
+Then, check out the Media, Culture, and Communication major at the Steinhardt School of Culture, Education, and Human Development or Integrated Design and Media at the Tandon School of Engineering.
 Or you can build your own concentration with the Gallatin School of Individualized Study.
 For example, recent NYU graduate, Jakiyah Bradley, Class of 2020, used her interest in public policy to build a concentration at Gallatin.
 And these are just a few of the many possibilities.

 The Global Liberal Studies Major

 Global Liberal Studies builds on core courses with experiential learning, independent research, and study abroad opportunities.
-Global Liberal Studies majors spend their entire junior year in deep cultural immersion at one of nine of NYU’s global sites.
+Global Liberal Studies majors spend their entire junior year in deep cultural immersion at one of nine of NYU’s global sites where the country’s language is not English.
 Then, during senior year, students zero in on specific issues in global study.
 Additionally, to complete their thesis, they take courses that support their independent research.

 Notable Liberal Studies Courses